 Depending on the disability, the difficulty and the style (steep, vertical, traversing, slopers, jugs, corners) of a route which can be climbed by the athletes are very different.
-Just looking on the difficulty, some qualification routes start at 5c for categories which are affected hard by their impairment (RP1, AU1, AL1) and can reach up to 8b in finals for categories which are less affected by their impairment (AL2, RP3).
+Just looking on the difficulty, some qualification routes start at 5c for sport classes which are affected hard by their impairment (RP1, AU1, AL1) and can reach up to 8b in finals for sport classes which are less affected by their impairment (AL2, RP3).

 So if you ask “How hard do I have to climb to participate in international Paraclimbing competitions”, the answer is complex and begins with “It depends …”.

 AL1 (sitting in a wheelchair, no control over their lower body) athletes campus everything.
 Overhanging walls are preferred so that legs won’t scratch over the wall.

 AL2 (leg amputee, limb deficiency or leg length difference) athletes may choose if they want to climb with or without prosthesis.
 Routes must be set in a way that it is no difference if the athlete uses a prosthesis or not and if left or the right leg is missing.
 More footholds to allow alternate body positions can help a lot here.
 Traverses and corners can be very tricky for these athletes while overhanging walls are no problem at all.
 Difficulties range from 7a up to 8b in this sport class.